 Food expenses aren't static, and therein lies the problem when shoving them into a tight-fitting budget.
 Take November and December, for example.
 You always spend more.
 Then in the summer months, you spend less.
 But if you learn well these next two tips, you will have stored-up foodstuffs when times are financially snug because you will have stocked up by shopping well.

-Now in Part 1 of this series, we learned in Tip #1 to begin with a food budget by using the USDA suggestions.
+In Part 1 of this series, we learned in Tip #1, to begin with, a food budget using the USDA suggestions.
 Then in Tip #2, we started eating up our present provisions.
-A big savings right there!
+Big savings right there!
 In this Part 2 blog--"How to Shop Well"-- we will acquire two more important points.
 Tip #3--Involve Your Family, and Tip #4--Start Stockpiling.

 Tip #3--Involve Your Family

-When my food budget efforts burst was when I didn't involve my entire family.
-After all, shouldn't they have some say in the matter of what they get to eat?
+When my food budget efforts burst, I didn't involve my entire family; after all, shouldn't they have some say in what they get to eat?
 Thus, through the years, I began applying these three consistent actions:

 Tell them they WILL BE eating the same dinner for two nights in a row.